 When building a brand the overall end game is longevity and to have your brand eventually work for you.

-In order to do that you have to understand your WHY and pitch to potential consumers that fit your niche while being authentic about your brand.
+To do that, you have to understand your WHY and pitch to potential consumers that fit your niche while being authentic.

 So you did that.
 That’s amazing and a task in itself.

 You determined your WHY and you’ve targeted your audience, so just start sending your links right?

 Imagine having someone walk up to you out of the blue and they just start going on about how they love your fake eyelashes or tie and then start pushing their product onto you.

 Not even trying to get to know you or what you’re about.

 Maybe you hate eyelashes and ties and you were only wearing them as a one time thing.

 The last thing you want to do is buy more.

 If so, are you approaching potential consumers in this way?
 Coming out of the gate swinging without attempting to first create a relationship?